Leo Neugebauer: 2024: National heptathlon record holder, Olympic medalist

+2025: World champion

-He finished fifth at the Hypo-Meeting in Götzis on 1 June 2025 with a tally of 8,555 points.
+Neugebauer finished fifth at the Hypo-Meeting in Götzis on 1 June 2025 with a tally of 8,555 points.

 On September 21, 2025, Neugebauer won a gold medal for decathlon with 8,804 points at the 2025 World Athletics Championships in Tokyo, Japan, winning by twenty points ahead of Ayden Owens-Delerme of Puerto Rico.

+2026

+In May 2026, Neugebauer finished second to Simon Ehammer, finishing on 8730 points, at the Hypo-Meeting in Gotzis.
+In August, he won the decathlon at the 2026 European Championships in Birmingham, England, finishing just 38 points ahead of compatriot Niklas Kaul, with a final total of 8611 points.